danielfruth/simon-game/README.md

 ## Features

 This game features reactive, light up buttons that will respond when clicked or held.
-Also featured under the instructions button, is a pop-up set of instructions that are in no way impeded by the game boprad, so you can read them in peace. when starting the game, the instructions will automatically find themselves back under the instructions button for later use.
+Also featured under the instructions button, is a pop-up set of instructions that are in no way impeded by the game board, so you can read them in peace. when starting the game, the instructions will automatically find themselves back under the instructions button for later use.
+New features include, a dynamic scoreboard that saves your highscore, even when exiting the browser.
+Also, a custom pop-up for when the player loses, instead of an alert message.

 ## Bronze Level